awebfactory/homepage-backend/README.md

 ## Customization

-Apart from scaffolding in the normal way using `yarn` and `create-strapi-app`, and creating an initial admin user, there are two points of customization:
+Apart from scaffolding [in the normal way](https://strapi.io/documentation/3.0.0-beta.x/getting-started/quick-start.html#_1-install-strapi-and-create-a-new-project), with `yarn create strapi-app my-project`, (without using the `--quickstart` Sqlite option), and then creating an initial admin user, there are two points of customization:

 * MongoDB is used for development mode, instead of Sqlite
 * As a result I have added support for using `.env` for server and database configuration, even in development mode